 7. Keep Records of Everything

-Start a file with all accident-related documents: the police report, medical bills, prescription receipts, repair estimates, rental car receipts, and any correspondence with insurance companies.
-Keep a written log of how your injuries affect your daily life — missed workdays, inability to exercise, difficulty sleeping, and pain levels.
-These records help quantify both economic and non-economic damages.
+Start a file with all accident-related documents: police report, medical bills, prescription receipts, repair estimates, rental car receipts, and correspondence with insurance companies.
+Keep a written log of how your injuries affect your daily life—missed workdays, inability to exercise, difficulty sleeping, pain levels, mood changes.
+Keep receipts for any accident-related expenses.

 8. Be Cautious on Social Media

-Insurance companies and defense attorneys monitor social media accounts.
-A photo of you at a family gathering or a post about a weekend activity can be used to argue that your injuries are not as severe as you claim.
-Consider limiting your social media activity while your case is pending and avoid posting anything related to the accident.
+Insurance companies and defense attorneys monitor social media.
+A photo of you at a family gathering can be used to argue your injuries are not as severe as you claim.
+Consider limiting social media activity while your case is pending.
+Set accounts to private if possible.

 9. Understand Ohio's Statute of Limitations